 Almond Milk Rice Pudding

 - Rinse the rice under running water until the water runs clear.

-- In a large saucepan, combine the rinsed rice, cane sugar, salt and 1 cup of the almond milk.
-Cook over low heat, stirring, until the almond milk is absorbed, about 5 minutes.
+- In a medium saucepan, combine the rinsed rice, cane sugar, salt and 1 cup of the almond milk.
+Cook over medium low heat, stirring, until the almond milk is absorbed, about 5 minutes.

-- Gradually add 4 and half more cups of almond milk, 1/2 cup at a time, stirring and cooking until the texture becomes very thick, about 25 minutes.
+- Gradually add 5 more cups of almond milk, 1 cup at a time, stirring and cooking until the texture becomes very thick, about 25-30 minutes.
 The mixture will start out watery, but the rice will absorb all the liquid until it is thick and creamy.

-- Let cool for 5 minutes, then stir in the remaining 1/2 cup of almond milk and the rose water.
+- Let cool for 5 minutes, then stir in the rose water.

-- Serve with pistachios, almonds, desiccated coconut and cinnamon, if desired.
+- Serve with pistachios, pomegranate, coconut and cinnamon, if desired.

 This post was original published in January 2018.
 I’ve updated it with new photos and tips.